jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 A lot of problem, A LOT, run into an issue where the macros mentioned above always return true for portrait or vice versa.
 This is likely because `self.interfaceOrientation` is `NULL` when a view initially loads.
 You will not have access to the current orientation in your view controller until it is about to be presented.
 This means you will want to handle any interface drawing in the `viewWillAppear:` or `viewDidAppear:` methods.

 {% highlight objective-c %}
--(void)viewDidLoad:(BOOL)animated {
+-(void)viewDidLoad {
   self.interfaceOrientation // NULL
 }

 -(void)viewWillAppear:(BOOL)animated {
-  self.interfaceOrientation // UIInterfaceOrientationLandscapeLeft, etc.
+  self.interfaceOrientation // UIInterfaceOrientationLandscapeLeft
 }
 {% endhighlight %}

 ## Which method works best?

-First off, I recommend avoiding UIDeviceOrientation unless you're doing something really specific, in which case you must have a reason to want to use UIDeviceOrientation.
-If you don't know why you're using UIDeviceOrientation you probably shouldn't be using it.
+First off, I recommend avoiding `UIDeviceOrientation` unless you're doing something really specific, in which case you must have a reason to want to use `UIDeviceOrientation`.
+If you don't know why you're using `UIDeviceOrientation` you probably shouldn't be using it.

 Second, if you're working within a `UIViewController` or subclass of `UIViewController` I would rely on the `self.interfaceOrientation` property.
 This is what Apple wants you to use and it's also the most convenient.